Magic-wei/obsidian_wiki_template/README.md

 ## Quick Start

 Obsidian will store your notes in a **vault** which is actually the base folder of the wiki system.
-Besides your notes, there are also all of its settings files, CSS, trash folder, and any sub-folders and attachments.
+Besides your notes, there are also all of its config files, CSS, trash folder, and any sub-folders and attachments.

-**To use this template vault, you need to install Obsidian first.** Download from Obsidian home page, and open this template vault.
+**To use this template vault, you need to install Obsidian first.** Download from [Obsidian](https://obsidian.md/) home page, and open this template vault.
 Safe mode is on when you open a vault for the first time, which prevents us from using many useful community plugins (see details in section [Known Issues in Obsidian](#Known-Issues-in-Obsidian)).
 We need to turn it off and toggle all the community plugins in order to use them.
 After that, explore what we can do in Obsidian and start your wiki system!

 This template contains config files that I'm using for my own wiki system.
 All the config files are stored under the hidden folder `.obsidian`.
-See section [`Config`](#config) for more details.
+See section [`Settings`](#Settings) for more details.

+## Learn about Obsidian

 If you're new to Obsidian, take a look at [features](https://obsidian.md/features).
 You can also press `F1` in Obsidian to open the help vault and explore the help vault for features that you are interested in.
 This template shows some interesting features for you in the file [Examples](Examples.md).

-The following videos to get better understanding of Obsidian usage.
+Watch the following videos to get better understanding of Obsidian usage.

 - [Obsidian Tour with Bryan Jenks](https://www.youtube.com/watch?v=GurXxeaq68o)
 - [My 2020 Comprehensive Obsidian Workflow For Zettelkasten and Evergreen Notes](https://www.youtube.com/watch?v=Ewhfok91AdE)